Design a Catalog

 To allow the Square register to take a custom payment without first choosing a catalog item, the register provides a custom amount to be entered in the checkout screen.
 The Catalog API lets a seller define up to three custom payment amounts to populate a custom amount option in the register.

 The CatalogQuickAmountsSettings object provides a basic structure for defining a set of quick payment amounts to be used in place of sale itemization in a Square Point of Sale (POS) device.
 When enabled, the custom amount option shows up to three quick amounts in the order set by the API.
 Quick amounts allow a seller to collect any of three possible payment amounts at the POS without selecting an item from the catalog.
-When quick amounts are used, the sale is reported as a custom amount in the Seller Dashboard.
+When quick amounts are used, the sale is reported as a custom amount in the Square Dashboard.

 The three quick amount choices can be set by the seller using the API or they can be calculated by the Catalog API using the order history for the seller at that location.